iit-guwahati/Crossword-Quizzer/README.md

 * Fill a word if correctly answered by a participant/team based on First Come First Serve principle and disable it for further attempts.
 * As soon as a word is filled, all involved clients (administrator, participant, spectator) should see the change.

+Future Aims :
+* Given the words to be used in the crossword and the corresponding hints, the program should generate a crossword.